CryoGrid/CryoGridDocumentation/README.md

 ## How to add content

-The documentation is written in markup language reStructuredText `.rst` or [Markdown](https://www.markdownguide.org/basic-syntax/)(`.md`). rST is the preferred markup language, but both are supported as argued in [this blog post](https://www.ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/).
+The documentation is written in markup language reStructuredText `.rst` or [Markdown](https://www.markdownguide.org/basic-syntax/)(`.md`). rST is the preferred markup language as argued in [this blog post](https://www.ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/), but both are supported.

 ### Directly online
 This works if the CryoGrid Project Administrator have added you as a Contributor.
 Then you will have the possibility to edit directly the file contents on github